kevinding0218/InterviewDocuments/Q and A/System Design/Summary/Typeahead.md

 	- e.g: {axx: 10b},
 		- check "a" lists, see if the value collection reaches capacity, if not, inserted it, otherwise, replace the one with lower least entry
 		- continue to "ax", then "axx"
+- If we try to update our trie for every query it’ll be extremely resource intensive and this can hamper our read requests, too.
+One solution to handle this could be to update our trie offline after a certain interval.
 #### Trie can only be stored in memory
 - but what if electronic cut off, memeory will be lost, so we still **need to serialize into disk**, like convert a Tree into a character string and store in disk (**TriesSerialization**)
 ### DataCollectionService